I will show you how to secure your USB flash drive in this post.

 Securing your USB flash drive involves making sure that your important data doesn’t get into the wrong hands.

-In this article, we will be telling you how you can avoid a security breach by securing your USB flash drive with five simple tips.
+In this article, we will be telling you how you can avoid a security breach by securing your USB flash drive with six simple tips.

 How To Secure Your USB Flash Drive